 Article at a Glance:

 - Attempts to treat psychosis without treating the co-occurring opiate use, or vice versa, are often unsuccessful.
-You may experience temporary relief from both disorders, though a relapse in drug use can lead right back to psychotic episodes.

 - If you have an opiate addiction and a co-occurring mental health issue, you need comprehensive treatment.

 Opiates are not typically associated with psychosis.
 However, people may experience psychotic symptoms like hallucinations, delusions and irritability while under the influence of opioids or while experiencing withdrawal.

 When a person is high and seeing things, they can quickly end up in a situation that’s dangerous to both themselves and others.
 They are already thinking irrationally, and if they are having vivid hallucinations, they can, unfortunately, hurt themselves or someone else.

 Opioid use and opioid withdrawal are both known to cause psychotic symptoms.
 The opioids most commonly linked to psychosis include:

 Conversely, stopping opioids has sometimes caused psychosis.
 Withdrawal psychosis symptoms have been seen in people who stopped using certain opioids, including:

 To prevent psychotic symptoms and other unpleasant withdrawal side effects, it is important to seek medical assistance when detoxing from an opioid.

 Some people experience hallucinations, delusions, confusion, aggression and psychosis while taking kratom.
 Someone who is using kratom may feel a sensation of power and invincibility, causing them to act irrationally.
 Kratom may also cause people to see things that don’t exist, and they might be motivated to fight these hidden invaders with any weapons they can find in the vicinity.